Protein-Engineering-Framework/PyPEF/README.md

 Good luck and have fun!

+## Encoding technique options
+- Sequence encoding based on AAindex descriptor sets (e.g. sequence 'ACDEFG' -> [0.61, 1.07, 0.46, 0.47, 2.02, 0.07], using AAindex https://www.genome.jp/entry/aaindex:ARGP820101 for encoding and no FFT)
+- *to be implemented*
+- *to be implemented*

 ## Model hyperparmeters

 The following model hyperparameter ranges are tested during (*k*-fold) cross-validation for improved model generalization: